 - 2.3.1 The conservation and enhancement of the National Park's natural beauty and wildlife forms part of its first purpose and is a key objective of the Local Plan.
-Dartmoor's unique and varied biodiversity is internationally important, comprising habitats supporting a rich diversity of plant and animal species. - 2.3.2 The Government's 25 Year Environment Plan reflects agreements to take urgent and effective action to halt alarming global and national declines in biodiversity and recommends a holistic landscape-scale approach.
-Living Dartmoor the Authority's wildlife strategy, sets out how this should happen for the National Park area.
-Fundamental to this strategy is a move towards managing the natural environment in a way which recognises its reliance on connections with larger natural systems, such as healthy soils, clean air and water, biodiversity, climate and more. - 2.3.3 Protecting and restoring connectivity in natural networks is achieved through the protection and creation of (see Figure 2.2):
+Dartmoor's unique and varied biodiversity is internationally important, comprising habitats supporting a rich diversity of plant and animal species. - 2.3.2 The Government's 25 Year Environment Plan23 reflects agreements to take urgent and effective action to halt alarming global and national declines in biodiversity and recommends a holistic landscape-scale approach.
+Living Dartmoor, the Authority's wildlife strategy, sets out how this should happen for the National Park area.
+Fundamental to this strategy is a move towards managing the natural environment in a way which recognises its reliance on connections with larger natural systems, such as healthy soils, clean air and water, biodiversity, climate and more.

-Core areas of high nature conservation value which contain important habitats and natural systems.

-Corridors and 'stepping stones' of connecting habitat which enable species to move between core areas.

-Restoration areas where strategies are put in place to restore ecological functions and wildlife.

-Buffer zones which protect core areas, restoration areas and stepping stones from adverse impacts.

-2.3.4 A large portion of Dartmoor National Park is made up of core areas.
+23 A Green Future: Our 25 Year Plan to Improve the Environment (HM Government, 2018)

+- 2.3.3 Protecting and restoring connectivity in natural networks is achieved through the protection and creation of (see Figure 2.2): - Core areas of high nature conservation value which contain important habitats and natural systems. - Corridors and 'stepping stones' of connecting habitat which enable species to move between core areas - Restoration areas where strategies are put in place to restore ecological functions and wildlife. - Buffer zones which protect core areas, restoration areas and stepping stones from adverse impacts. - 2.3.4 A large portion of Dartmoor National Park is made up of core areas.
 These are designated wildlife sites of international, national and local importance and priority habitats.
-All of these can be summarised as follows:
+All of these are summarised below:

+Figure 2.2 - Components of ecological networks